Epididymitis is an infection of the epididymis.

-Chronic epididymitis is rare and due to tuberculosis infection of the urinary tract.
-Other symptoms of urinary tuberculosis, as well as scrotal lump, are frequent.
+Chronic epididymitis is rare due to tuberculosis infection of the urinary tract.
+Other symptoms of urinary tuberculosis, as well as scrotal lumps, are frequent.
 Discharging scrotal fistula is a late sign of untreated disease.

 Epididymitis is a complication of other infections in the urinary tract:

-The following sexual behaviours (risk factors) can predispose an individual to develop sexually transmitted epididymitis:
+The following sexual behaviors (risk factors) can predispose an individual to develop sexually transmitted epididymitis: